 Of course, there is another alternative.

 With laser eye surgery the entire need to have any sort of glasses is removed, meaning you no longer need to worry about getting glasses that actually fit your face.
-Advances in laser eye treatment technology has been moving almost as fast as 3D printing technology, making it cheaper, faster and safer to have laser eye surgery today than ever before.
+Advances in laser eye treatment technology have been moving almost as fast as 3D printing technology, making it cheaper, faster and safer to have laser eye surgery today than ever before.

 If you don’t want to wait for the perfect pair of 3D glasses and would like to find out more about laser eye surgery and what it can do for your eyesight, then why not call AVC TODAY on 0800 652 4878 and request your free information pack or book your consultation to find out how we can help you.